-- 137. The consensus draft plan agreed with the CMC is likely to comprise the following elements: - Infrastructure and project investments (small, medium and large scale) with O&M agreements and plans - investments would be Figure 16 An indicative outline of the plan document prioritized and sequenced over the planning horizon, perhaps bundled into three- or five-year programs. - Water supply allocations and water storage operating rules - Water conservation initiatives (including investments), catchment management measures and water source protection initiatives - Regulations, standards, and investment proposals to control pollution and improve water quality - Drought and water deficit management actions to enhance drought and water deficit resilience including soil and land cover management, water conservation and water harvesting, water use regulation and mechanisms for adjustment to shortages or deficits - Flood risk mitigation including flood plain use regulations and flood loss reduction measures - Measures and incentives to promote improved water use efficiency and productivity

-Objectives and purpose of the CP Policy and Legal context Description of the catchment Natural resources People, economic activities, important social aspects Present development and use of water SSEA strategic social and environmental issues, vulnerabilities and threats in the catchment Potential mitigation measures, how should these issues be addressed in formulating the catchment plan Water resource assessment Rainfall, evaporation, runoff and streamflow Groundwater - occurrence, recharge, characteristics Floods risks, historical occurrence and impacts Drought - historical occurrence and impacts Water demand and water balance Present water use and infrastructure Projections of future water demand Water balance - issues Alternative catchment scenarios Planning objectives Options Modification of existing water infrastructure and water use Investment in new infrastructure; rehabilitation of existing Mitigation of adverse impacts of development Catchment protection and water conservation Water management options: operating rules System analysis - simulation of alternative scenarios Multi-criteria evaluation of alternative plans The consensus catchment plan Implementation plan
+- 208. An indicative outline of the draft catchment plan document is shown in Figure 13.
+This is a document that will be widely circulated in draft form for review by DWRM and the Ministry.
+It should be a concise summary document that provides the key data, findings and recommendations of the planning process and the discussions with the CMC and CTC.
+Supporting technical data and analysis should be compiled in annexes that can be made available on request during the review process. - 209.
+The consensus draft plan agreed with the CMC is likely to comprise the following elements: - Infrastructure and project investments (small, medium and large scale) with O&M agreements and plans investments would be prioritized and sequenced over the planning horizon, perhaps bundled into three- or five-year programs. - Water supply allocations and water storage operating rules - Water conservation initiatives (including investments), catchment management measures and water source protection initiatives - Regulations, standards, and investment proposals to control pollution and improve water quality - Introduction Objectives and purpose of the CP Policy and Legal context Description of the catchment Natural resources People, economic activities, important social aspects Present development and use of water ☐ SSEA strategic social and environmental issues, vulnerabilities and threats in the catchment · Potential mitigation measures, how should these issues be addressed in formulating the catchment plan □ Water resource assessment Rainfall, evaporation, runoff and streamflow Groundwater - occurrence, recharge, characteristics Floods risks, historical occurrence and impacts Drought - historical occurrence and impacts ☐ Water demand and water balance Present water use and infrastructure Projections of future water demand Water balance - issues □ Alternative catchment scenarios Planning objectives Options Modification of existing water infrastructure and water use Investment in new infrastructure; rehabilitation of existing Mitigation of adverse impacts of development Catchment protection and water conservation Water management options; operating rules System analysis - simulation of alternative scenarios Multi-criteria evaluation of alternative plans ☐ The consensus catchment plan ☐ Implementation plan